Nondiscrimination Testing: ADP & ACP Tests

-- Calculate the deferral rate for each participant by diving his or her total salary deferrals (including both pre-tax and Roth) by his or her compensation.
+- Calculate the deferral rate for each participant by dividing his or her total salary deferrals (including both pre-tax and Roth) by his or her compensation.

 - In participants who are age 50 or older have made catch-up contributions, those amounts are not counted in this calculation.

 - Determine the average deferral rate for the HCE group and the NHCE group.

 The plan passes the ADP test if the average for the HCE group is within a certain spread of the NCHE average.
 As a general rule, that spread is two percentage points, so for example, if the NHCE average is 3.50%, the HCE average cannot be more than 5.50%.
 But it can't be that easy...the maximum allowable spread is driven by the NHCE average as shown in the following chart:

 |Less than 2%||NHCE average x2|

 The ACP test works the same way except that instead of looking at employee deferrals, it looks at the related company matching contributions.
 So, the calculation of the match rate for each person is the matching contributions he or she receives divided by his or her compensation.
 The average match rates for the groups are compared.
 Again, as long as the HCE average is within the ranges in the chart as compared to the NHCE average, the ACP test passes.

 When performing these tests, the NHCE average used to establish the HCE maximum can be taken from either the current year (the year being tested) or the prior year (the year immediately before the year being tested).
 Neither method is better or worse.
 The prior year method has the potential advantage of creating some predictability, since the plan sponsor knows the HCE maximum early in the year.
 However, that predictability only helps if a sponsor is able to cap HCE deferrals so that they stay within the acceptable range.